openstack/ironic-specs/priorities/2023-1-workitems.rst

 The MD5 hashing algorithm is still supported in Ironic for image hashing.
 This is not ideal as MD5 is broken.
 This work will be a breaking change;
 forbidding use of MD5 hashes by default.
-Operators who wish to continue using MD5 for API compatability reasons will be able to re-enable it via config.
+Operators who wish to continue using MD5 for API compatibility reasons will be able to re-enable it via config.

 Merging Inspector into Ironic